deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon18.png" alt="">

-Upon thread restoration and execution, we can see that execution has reached the first `call`, to the stack alignment and `CreateThread` routines.
+Upon `SetThreadContext` being invoked, which changes the RIP register to execute our shellcode, we can see that execution has reached the first `call`, which will invoke the stack alignment and `CreateThread` routines.
 Stepping through this call, as we know, will push a return address onto the stack.
 As mentioned previously, this will be the address of that next `call 0x000001f027f2000a` instruction.
 When the `CreateThread` routine returns, it will return to this address.
 After stepping through the instruction, we can see that the address of the next `call` is pushed onto the stack.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon19.png" alt="">